 Farm Credit Services of America Announces Mid-Year Earnings

-Omaha, Nebraska – (August 5, 2013) – Farm Credit Services of America (FCSAmerica), a financial cooperative with more than $19 billion in assets, today announced financial results for the first six months of calendar year 2013.
+Omaha, Nebraska – (August 4, 2014) – Farm Credit Services of America (FCSAmerica), a customer-owned financial cooperative serving more than 50,000 farmers and ranchers in a four-state area, today announced financial results for the first six months of calendar year 2014.

 About Farm Credit Services of America

-Farm Credit Services of America is a customer-owned financial cooperative proud to finance the growth of rural America, including the special needs of young and beginning producers.
-With more than $19 billion in assets and more than $3 billion in members' equity, FCSAmerica is one of the region's leading providers of credit and insurance services to farmers, ranchers, agribusiness and rural residents in Iowa, Nebraska, South Dakota and Wyoming.
-Learn more at www.fcsamerica.com
+Farm Credit Services of America is proud to finance the growth of rural America, including the special needs of young and beginning producers.
+With assets of more than $21 billion, FCSAmerica is one of the region’s leading providers of credit and insurance services to farmers, ranchers, agribusiness and rural residents in Iowa, Nebraska, South Dakota and Wyoming.
+Learn more at fcsamerica.com.